 Greetings, fellow hackers and red team enthusiasts!
 As we all know, the initial enumeration stage is critical to any successful penetration test or red team operation.
-Acquiring a deep understanding of a target’s Linux system is essential in identifying vulnerabilities, misconfigurations, and potential attack vectors.
-In this basic article, I will guide you through the best practices and techniques for gathering information about a Linux system during the initial enumeration process.
+A deep understanding of a target’s Linux system is essential in identifying vulnerabilities, misconfigurations, and potential attack vectors.
+In this introductory article, I will guide you through the best practices and techniques for gathering information about a Linux system during the initial enumeration process.
 We will explore numerous command-line tools, examine real-world examples, and delve into code samples to ensure you’re well-equipped for your next Linux-based engagement.
 So, without further ado, let’s dive into the fascinating world of Linux enumeration!

 Getting Started with Linux Enumeration